onepali/onepali-app/README.md

 ██    ██     ██ ██  ██ █████   ██████  ███████ ██      ██
 ██    ██     ██  ██ ██ ██      ██      ██   ██ ██      ██
  ██████      ██   ████ ███████ ██      ██   ██ ███████ ██

-# O Nepali Learning App Documentation
+# O Nepali Kids Learning App Documentation

 ## Overview
-This document provides an in-depth overview of the O Nepali Learning App project structure, including its directory organization, purpose of each folder, and best practices for maintaining a scalable and modular application.
+This document provides an in-depth overview of the O Nepali Kids Learning App project structure, including its directory organization, purpose of each folder, and best practices for maintaining a scalable and modular application.

 ## Hardware Requirements
 To develop and run this Flutter application efficiently, your system should meet the following hardware requirements: